 At age 22, when funding for special needs school placements ended in Massachusetts, Nick moved into a group home in Watertown run by the Beaverbrook Step Agency (they have cared for him well and he spends weekends with his dad).
 That was six years ago.
 He then started painting at his day program, Outside the Lines, in Medford.
 It's a fabulous, loft-size studio with helpful staffers such as Whitney Hoke and Wallis Welsh.
 It has been another life-saver for Nick.

-Nick has since exhibited at Cafe ZuZu and Club Passim in Cambridge (he had a four-month run at Passim), Precinct in Somerville (now called Brass Union), the Artlifting.com gallery in South Boston, the Boston Public Market, The Tufts Medical Center (for the non-profit Music Cures), and annually each May at the Cambridge Open Studios.
-Nick has exhibited the last five years for them at the former Ice Cream Lofts at 93 Harvey Street, where his dad has sold his paintings as well as t-shirts and notebooks with Nick's designs on them.
+Nick has since exhibited at the Beehive in Boston, Cafe ZuZu and Club Passim in Cambridge (he had a four-month run at Passim), Sally O'Brien's and Precinct in Somerville (now called Brass Union), the Artlifting.com gallery in South Boston, the Boston Public Market, The Tufts Medical Center (for the non-profit Music Cures), and annually each September at the Cambridge Open Studios.
+Nick has exhibited the last seven years for them at the former Ice Cream Lofts at 93 Harvey Street, where his dad has sold his paintings as well as t-shirts and notebooks with Nick's designs on them.